-(1) EAD for standardized exposures are reported net of allowance for impaired assets and EAD for IRB exposures are reported gross of all allowance for credit losses and partial write-offs as per regulatory definitions.

-(2) Commencing Q2 2021, certain exposures are now classified as Retail - Small business and were previously classified as Wholesale, reflecting an alignment with capital measurement and reporting.

-(3) Counterparty credit risk EAD reflects exposure amounts after netting.
+- (1) EAD for standardized exposures are reported net of allowance for impaired assets and EAD for IRB exposures are reported gross of all allowance for credit losses and partial write-offs as per regulatory definitions. - Commencing Q2 2021, certain exposures are now classified as Retail Small business and were previously classified as Wholesale, reflecting an alignment with capital (2) measurement and reporting. - Counterparty credit risk EAD reflects exposure amounts after netting.
 Collateral is included in EAD for repo-style transactions to the extent allowed by regulatory guidelines.
-Exchange traded derivatives are included in Other sectors.

-(4) EAD for undrawn credit commitments and other off-balance sheet amounts are reported after the application of credit conversion factors.

-(5) Includes other off-balance sheet exposures such as letters of credit and guarantees.
+Exchange traded derivatives are included in Other sectors. - EAD for undrawn credit commitments and other off-balance sheet amounts are reported after the application of credit conversion factors. - Includes other off-balance sheet exposures such as letters of credit and guarantees. - Includes other off-Dalance sheet exposures such as letters of credit and gournnees.

-(6) Includes residential mortgages and home equity lines of credit.
+Includes residential mortgages and home equity lines of credit.

-(7) Includes credit cards, unsecured lines of credit and overdraft protection products.
+Includes credit cards, unsecured lines of credit and overdraft protection products.
 Beginning Q1 2021, we have prospectively implemented the transitional methodology changes to the securitization framework under the Capital Adequacy Requirement (CAR) guidelines, which increased undrawn and drawn exposures.

-(8) Certain amounts by sector and geography have been revised from those previously presented.

-(9) Excludes securitization, banking book equities and other assets not subject to the standardized or IRB approach as well as exposures from the Paycheck Protection Program (PPP) instituted by the U.S. government in Q2 2020.
-For further details on the PPP, refer to the Impact of COVID-19 pandemic section.

-(10) Geographic profile is based on country of residence of the borrower.
+(7) - Certain amounts by sector and geography have been revised from those previously presented. - Excludes securitization, banking book equities and other assets not subject to the standardized or IRB approach as well as exposures from the Paycheck Protection Program (PPP) instituted by the U.S. government in Q2 2020.
+For further details on the PPP, refer to the Impact of COVID-19 pandemic section. - Geographic profile is based on country of residence of the borrower.